 - Projected Growth Rate: 14%

-- Instructional Coordinator: Working primarily in elementary and secondary schools, instructional coordinators assess student test scores and institutional standards to develop appropriate curriculum content.
+- Working primarily in elementary and secondary schools, instructional coordinators assess student test scores and institutional standards to develop appropriate curriculum content.
 They analyze textbooks, technologies, and educational materials.
 Instructional coordinators also design courses and recommend media.
 Instructional coordinators who work in public schools usually hold a master’s degree.

 - Median Annual Salary: $63,750